fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 This connector has the same Kafka configuration parameters as `Confluentkafka`_, except that it lacks `producer` configuration parameter.
 Additionally, it has configuration parameters for Elasticsearch.

-The Kafka configuration won't be repeated in detail, instead the Elasticseach configuration will be described.
+The Kafka configuration won't be repeated in detail, instead the Elasticsearch configuration will be described.

 type
 ----